 Exhaust vents shall not be visible from the front elevation of the home.
 Additionally, no wall-mounted vent or louver shall be located on the first-floor exterior of a front elevation (excluding gable areas).

-The rear elevation of any home, noted on the Concept Plan with an “O” shall feature a gable and a projection on the rear façade consisting of a covered porch, screened-in porch, three-season room, or room extension of at least 4 feet in depth and 8feet in width.
+The rear elevation of any home, noted on the Concept Plan with an “R” shall feature a gable and a projection on the rear façade consisting of a covered porch, screened-in porch, three-season room, or room extension of at least 4 feet in depth and 8feet in width.

 There shall be not more than 10 percent of the same front elevation in any Area of the subdivision.
 This shall not apply to Area A.